 Finally, I just decided to start telling him something I might want to know in his place.
 "So uh, Clint's doing fine.
 I'm not a doctor or anything, but you know, he looked okay when I last saw him.
 Well, he was pale, but that's probably from the blood loss.
 He was breathing on his own though, so that's good.
 I don't even know how long ago he was shot, or how long I was passed out I guess, but I'm sure his color will come back."

-I stopped suddenly there, feeling rather lame for rambling on the same topic for to long, so I pressed on to the next thing that came to mind, "Pepper's worried about you.
-Never seen that woman cry, and frankly its wierd.
-I can understand you kicking the rest of us out, well um, no I can't, but since its you I guess I can.
+I stopped suddenly there, feeling rather lame for rambling on the same topic for too long, so I pressed on to the next thing that came to mind, "Pepper's worried about you.
+Never seen that woman cry, and frankly it's weird.
+I can understand you kicking the rest of us out, well um, no I can't, but since it's you I guess I can.
 You know most people don't refuse medical help, but I guess that's just another of your one of a kind features."

 Glancing at the door, I was half hoping it would magically have opened with that pitiful speech, and was unsurprised when it remained as solid as ever.
 Okay, so giving him information he probably already knew hadn't helped, maybe I should distract him.
 That usually got some good results.
 Tony was most likely working on some project or another in there, because that's what he did.
 When he was upset about something, he worked it off in his mind.

-"So, I don't actually know what your working on in there, but um, your probably updating your suite or something, but it'd be kind of useful if you'd let the doctors back in so that you can get in it again, don't you think?
-I mean, the press is going to start wondering where Iron Man is, and while we will hold them off as long as we can, we all know your the media go to guy.
+"So, I don't actually know what you're working on in there, but um, you're probably updating your suite or something, but it'd be kinda useful if you'd let the doctors back in so that you can get in it again, don't you think?
+I mean, the press is going to start wondering where Iron Man is, and while we will hold them off as long as we can, we all know you're the media go to guy.
 The teams going to be just as off balance as you are for a while until we can get this sorted out.
-Then again, Hawkeye's probably going to be out of commission for a little while to, so we're going to be two team members short-"
+Then again, Hawkeye's probably going to be out of commission for a little while to, so we're going to be two team member's short-"

 The door suddenly slid open, and I stood there in shock for a moment, afraid to move forward since it might snap shut with me under it.
 Then Tony spoke up from the bed "You mean that?"